Viewed 16977 times | words: 1032

 So, I expanded my old design for "knowledge transfer" by adding a "layer" to enable looking through structured information (a book, a manual, a collection of items) in an intuitive way, based upon how often a word was present in each chapter, section, paragraph.

-As most data available online might well be open- but aren't accessible to everyone- unless they had a set of computer- and data-related skills that generate a vicious circle.
+As most data available online might well be open- but aren't accessible to everyone- unless they have a set of computer- and data-related skills that generate a vicious circle.

 Or: those who could understand and reuse the data do not know the tools- as maybe they are historians, accountants, politicians- but neither computer nor data scientist.